A practical guide to Freshdesk AI setup: What you need to know (2026)

 Expert Verified

 Adding an AI to your help desk sounds great in theory.
 You imagine instant answers for customers, a lighter load for your agents, and a support operation that’s always on.
-Freshdesk pitches this future with its built-in AI, "Freddy."
+Freshdesk powers this future with its built-in AI, "Freddy AI capabilities."
 But how do you actually get from here to there?

-Turning on an AI agent involves a specific setup process, and it comes with its own quirks, costs, and roadblocks.
-This guide will give you a clear, no-fluff look at the native Freshdesk AI setup.
-We'll walk through the steps, see what its AI can really do, talk about the price tag, and look at an alternative that might be a better fit for your team.
+Turning on an AI agent involves a specific setup process, and it comes with its own considerations, pricing structures, and configuration steps.
+This guide will give you a clear, practical look at the native Freshdesk AI setup.
+We'll walk through the steps, see what its AI can do, talk about the pricing model, and look at complementary options that can enhance your team's efficiency.

 What is Freshdesk AI?

 Freshdesk’s AI is known as Freddy AI.
-It’s not just one thing, but a whole suite of AI features baked into the platform to help with customer self-service and make your agents' lives easier.
+It’s a comprehensive suite of AI features baked into the platform to help with customer self-service and make your agents' lives easier.

-Because these tools are built right into Freshdesk, the idea is to make it simple to start automating your support workflows.
+Because these tools are built right into Freshdesk, the platform makes it simple to start automating your support workflows.

 A step-by-step guide to the native Freshdesk AI setup

-Getting Freddy AI up and running happens in your Freshdesk admin panel.
-While they have some tutorials, knowing the main steps ahead of time helps you see what you’re getting into.
+Configuring Freddy AI happens directly in your Freshdesk admin panel.
+Knowing the main steps ahead of time helps you prepare your knowledge base for success.

 First, switch it on

 You’ll start by heading to the Admin section in Freshdesk and looking for a tab labeled "Freddy" or "AI Agents."
-Depending on your plan, you might need to start a trial or buy an add-on like the AI Copilot before you can do anything else.
+Depending on your plan, you can start a trial or add the AI Copilot to your account to begin the process.

 Point it to your knowledge sources

-This is probably the most important part of your Freshdesk AI setup.
-The AI is only as smart as the information you give it.
-Freshdesk lets you connect a few different things:
+This is the most important part of your Freshdesk AI setup.
+The AI uses the information you provide to deliver accurate answers.
+Freshdesk lets you connect several different sources:

-• Solution Articles: This is the main one, pulling from your existing Freshdesk knowledge base.
+Solution Articles: This is the primary source, pulling from your existing Freshdesk knowledge base.

-• Files: You can upload documents like PDFs or Word docs.
+Files: You can upload documents like PDFs or Word docs to supplement your help articles.

-• URLs: Got a public FAQ page or product documentation?
-You can link to it.
+URLs: If you have a public FAQ page or product documentation, you can link directly to it.

-• Custom Q&As: You can also spoon-feed the bot specific questions and answers for topics it needs to know.
+Custom Q&As: You can also provide specific questions and answers for common topics the bot needs to master.

 Give your AI agent a personality

-Once your knowledge is hooked up, you get to decide how your AI bot talks to customers.
-The Persona settings let you pick a name and avatar and give it some general rules on its tone of voice.
-The Skills section is where you can set up more complex automations, like teaching the bot how to process an order cancellation by connecting it to other systems.
+Once your knowledge is hooked up, you can customize how your AI bot interacts with customers.
+The Persona settings let you pick a name and avatar and set the tone of voice.
+The Skills section allows you to set up more advanced automations, like helping the bot process order status requests by connecting it to other systems in your tech stack.

 Set up the rules for when it should jump in

-Finally, you have to tell the AI when to activate.
+Finally, you tell the AI when it should be active.
 In Freshdesk, you do this with automation rules.
-For the email bot, for example, you might set up a trigger like, "if a new ticket's subject line contains 'shipping'," telling the bot that this is one it should try to answer on its own.
+For the email bot, you might set up a trigger like, "if a new ticket's subject line contains 'billing'," indicating that the AI should attempt to resolve the query.

-Pros and cons of the native Freshdesk AI setup
+Pros and considerations of the native Freshdesk AI setup

 What the native setup does well

 Since it's a native feature, Freddy AI fits right into the Freshdesk interface.
-Agents don't have to jump between screens to use the Copilot, and the basic setup is all in one place.
-If your team's entire world lives and breathes inside Freshdesk, this can be a pretty smooth way to dip your toes into AI.
+Agents don't have to jump between screens to use the Copilot, and the setup is conveniently centralized.
+If your team already works primarily inside Freshdesk, this is a smooth and reliable way to implement AI.

 What does the Freshdesk AI setup cost?